arishboteco/Inventory-App/README.md

 - Dashboard showing key metrics such as low-stock items
 - Unified sidebar navigation for quick access to all pages
 - Automatic unit inference so new items get sensible base and purchase units
+- Bulk upload items and stock transactions from CSV files

 ## Changelog